Bobcat

 Key Features

-- Pointed ears often tipped with short black tufts
+- Pointed ears with small black tufts

 When You’ll See Them